GREAT ICE BEAR ADVENTURE

 Day 1 - ARRIVE IN WINNIPEG FOR YOUR OVERNIGHT STAY

-Arrive in Winnipeg where you will enjoy a relaxing stay at our choice hotel - the Inn at the Forks which is located at the historic junction of the Red and Assiniboine Rivers in the heart of Winnipeg.
+Arrive in Winnipeg where you will enjoy a relaxing stay at our choice hotel - The Grand by Lakeview at the Winnipeg airport.
 You’ll need your rest for your early morning departure to Churchill.
 At 7:00pm a dinner will be held at the hotel where you will meet your group and your adventure specialist.

 Day 2 – AN ARCTIC ARRIVAL AND AN AERIAL TOUR

 Arrive in Churchill by air where one of our expert staff will meet you at the airport and will provide you with instructions of the morning transfers.
 It is also time to pick up your winter gear if you are renting.
 You will then be transferred by fixed wing aircraft to our Dymond Lake Lodge.
 This exciting flight takes you out over the historic Churchill River, and then northwest up the rugged Hudson Bay coast to Canada’s most exclusive polar bear viewing properties.
 Keep a sharp eye en route for possible sightings of caribou, moose, seals, wolves and of course the “Great Ice Bears”.